tiberlab/tibercad/manual/Sphinx/Complete/input/Atomistic.rst

     defines a translation vector as *(dx, dy, dz)* used to move the atomistic structure w.r.t. the mesh regions.
     It is useful for fine alignments of atoms to the mesh.

+ ``origin`` : real vector
+    one can specify explicitly the origin of the atomistic structure

  ``passivation`` : boolean
     if true an hydrogen passivation is  applied to the structure.
     Hydrogen atoms are inserted at a defined distance in the same direction of the original crystal bond.